 \end{proof}

-Similarly, the goal now is to generalise previous Lemma \ref{lem-behaviour for positive operator} to a \textit{non-self-adjoint} generator, bolstered by a certain condition of \textit{invertibility}, cf. Remark \ref{rem:2.5}.
-We denote this generator by $A$, and the corresponding Gibbs semigroup by $\{U_A (t) = e^{- t\,A}\}_{t\geq0}$.
-Since the link between resolvent and semigroup involves the Bochner integral, see \eqref{resolvent-B}, we start by collection of the following preliminaries.
+Similarly, our goal now is to generalise the previous Lemma \ref{lem-behaviour for positive operator} to a \textit{non-self-adjoint} generator $A$, strengthened by a specific \textit{invertibility} condition, see Remark \ref{rem:2.5}.
+Since the link between resolvent and semigroup involves the Bochner integral, see \eqref{resolvent-B}, we begin by collecting the following preliminaries.